 Assessment of the potential for non-surgical cancer treatments to affect fertility involves a combination of the potential risk posed by the planned therapy, the age of the patient, and their current fertility status and genetic fertile lifespan.
-Measures of fertility status are being investigated for their use as markers of ovarian reserve but it will be some time before fertility risk assessment tools reflect research findings based on these [111, 112].
+Measures of fertility status are being investigated for their use as markers of ovarian reserve, but there are currently no fertility risk assessment tools outside of research [114, 115].

-Until this happens, tools such as the following risk table offer a means to loosely assess for significant to high risk to fertility from planned therapy on an individual basis.
+Until validated assessment tools are available, the following table offers a means to loosely assess for significant to high risk to fertility from planned therapy on an individual basis.

 The therapies that pose the highest risk to female fertility are alkylating agents and radiation therapy.
 It must be noted that there is currently minimal evidence regarding the risks associated with immunotherapy or targeted therapy agents.